lightvector/KataGo/docs/Analysis_Engine.md

 "overrideSettings":{"humanSLProfile":"rank_3d","ignorePreRootHistory":false,"humanSLRootExploreProbWeightless":0.5,"humanSLCpuctPermanent":2.0}
 ```

-Do NOT set such parmeters as a key of the outer json query object, as that will have no effect.
+Do NOT set such parameters as a key of the outer json query object, as that will have no effect.
 KataGo should issue a warning if you accidentally do.
 If desired, you can also hardcode parameters within the analysis config file, e.g. `humanSLProfile = rank_3d`.

 This guide is also applicable for GTP users, for configuring play and GTP-based analysis (e.g. kata-analyze).
 For GTP, set parameters within the GTP config file, and optionally change then dynamically via `kata-set-param` ([GTP Extensions](./GTP_Extensions.md)).